shivammathur/php-builder/README.md

 phpenmod -v <ALL|php-version> -s <ALL|sapi-name> pcov
 ```

+- More extensions can also be installed from [`ppa:ondrej/php`](https://launchpad.net/~ondrej/+archive/ubuntu/php)

-- `PECL` is also installed along with PHP, so you can install compatible extensions using that.
-Extensions installed using `pecl` are enabled using the `pecl.ini` module which is linked to all SAPIs.
+- `PECL` is also installed along with PHP, so compatible extensions can also be installed using it.
+These will be enabled using the `pecl.ini` module which is linked to all SAPIs.

 ```bash
 pecl install <extension>